Mahdi-196/ReFocused-frontend/README.md

 ## 1. Cloud Architecture & DevOps (AWS)

 The ReFocused infrastructure is built on a high-availability, hybrid serverless/container architecture hosted primarily on AWS.
-It leverages a Virtual Private Cloud (VPC) for security and AWS Lambda for event-driven microservices.
+It leverages a Virtual Private Cloud (VPC) for security and AWS Lambda functions for scalable compute.

 ### Infrastructure Breakdown